 hdparm -m 16 -d 1

-Note that performance and reliability when using this
+Performance and reliability when using this command depend

-command depend on your hardware, so we strongly suggest that
+on your hardware, so we strongly suggest that you test your

-corruption may result, so back up everything before
+wisely, file system corruption may result, so back up

 You can also set the parameters for the file system that the database uses: